ethanwhite/spectralmatch/docs/installation.md

 cd spectralmatch
 ```

-> After this, assuming you hame Makefile installed, you can use `make install-setup` to try to do the rest of the setup automatically
+> Assuming you have Make installed, you can then run `make install-setup` to automatically complete the remaining setup steps.

 ### 2. System requirements
 Before installing, ensure you have the following system-level prerequisites: